shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RiftwardTavernDMStyleNotes.md

 I plan on using crit and fumble tables for both players and NPCs.
 But don’t worry, I’m using a custom table for both.
 The fumble table has a 20% chance of letting you reroll, a 10% chance of doing nothing, and a 70% chance of mildly inconveniencing you.
 There are no grave dangers like breaking your weapon or damaging yourself by accident.

 NPCs roll the crit table at disadvantage, and players roll the fumble table at advantage.
 This way, NPCs get rewarded less for crits, and players get punished less for fumbles.

+If you fumble, but the attack still hits, then you don’t roll on the fumble table.